laswick/kinetis/getting_started/getting_started.md

 The software and drivers in the tower kit are all garbage.
 You'll need to download and install the latest driver from [P&E Micro](http://www.pemicro.com).

 _I found the P&E Micro site very difficult to navigate and find what I was looking for.
-To save you the near death experience of taking your own life I've posted the Linux driver [here](http://www.http://laswick.net/public/kinetis/drivers)_.
+To save you the near death experience of taking your own life I've posted their Linux driver [here](http://www.http://laswick.net/public/kinetis/drivers)_.

 #### INSTALLING THE OSBDM USB DRIVER